CORE-GATECH-GROUP/serpent-tools/docs/examples/ResultsReader.rst

 .. image:: ResultsReader_files/ResultsReader_52_1.png

-For plotting data from multiple universes, passed the returned :py:class:`matplotlib.axes.Axes` object, on which the plot was drawn, into the plot method for the next universe.
+For plotting data from multiple universes, pass the returned :py:class:`matplotlib.axes.Axes` object, on which the plot was drawn, into the plot method for the next universe.
 The ``labelFmt`` argument can be used to differentiate between